ChloeL01/CP3407-assignment/user_stories/user_story_20_User settings:  The User can change settings which will aspects of the app/user_story_20_User_Settings.md

 Create more md files like this one as needed.
 Place them into the same folder as this [user_stories folder](./)

-# User story title: e.g. Show current deals
+# User story title: User settings:

-Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".
+The User can change settings which will aspects of the app/program or change their details.

 ## Priority: 10 (e.g. latest for iteration-1)
 Any notes on priority go here.